bluzelle/curium/docs/setup/build.md

 Build the Curium Project
 ========================

-1.  cd to the project folder
+1. In a terminal, change to the curium working directory

-        $ cd ~/go/src/github.com/bluzelle/curium
+        cd ~/go/src/github.com/bluzelle/curium

-2. Install blzd and blzcli
+2. Use make to build and install the blzd and blzcli executables

-        $ make install
+        make install

-3. Ensure blzcli and blzd work by executing the binaries, you should be able to execute the apps from your user folder:
+3. Ensure Bluzelle CLI and daemon work by executing the binaries, you should be able to execute the apps from your users directory:

-        $ cd
+        cd
-        $ blzcli
+        blzcli

+    The output of the Bluzelle CLI will be:

         Bluzelle CRUD Client

         Usage: